-You can bring Walking Man to your group!
-A Walking Man presentation may include a full or partial screening of the film, a presentation, a Q&A, and/or a discussion.
+You can bring Walking Man to your school, work, or community.
+A Walking Man screening may include a full or partial showing of the film, a presentation, a Q&A, and/or a discussion.

 Why Walking Man?

 Programs are grounded in the philosophy of the nationally recognized Signs of Suicide (SOS) program; together the leaders of Walking Man have given over 700 SOS presentations

 Walking Man has been used for conferences on mental health by NAMI agencies and the Missouri Institute of Mental Health

 Walking Man has helped hundreds of individual students ask for the help they need regarding their mental health and wellness

 Walking Man presents with the help of local counselors and mental health resources to ensure no student slips through the cracks